Business Risks

 Securing human resources

-Our group recognizes that it is vital to secure and train human resources that have diverse personalities and abilities to achieve sustained growth and accommodate market environment changes.
-In Japan, therefore, in line with the principle of hiring all employees as full-time employees, our group conducts recruiting activities throughout the year.
+Our Group recognizes that it is vital to secure and train human resources that have diverse personalities and abilities to achieve sustained growth and accommodate market environment changes.
+In Japan, therefore, in line with the principle of hiring all employees as full-time employees, our Group conducts recruiting activities throughout the year.

 However, if we continue to stick to our existing hiring strategies, as well as the training policy and the personnel evaluation system for hired human resources, without making any improvements based on changes in business environment and so on, we may not be able to secure sufficient human resources toward future sustained growth, stagnating business activities and making sustained growth impossible.